fisodd/www-fisodd-com/content/post/right-place.rst

 .. sidebar:: Crossover Point

-   Horace Dediu was one of the few industry analysts to realize early on how disruptive smartphones would be to the computer industry.
+   Horace Dediu was one of the earliest analysts to realize how disruptive smartphones would be to the computer industry.
    His blog at `Asymco.com <http://www.asymco.com/>`__
    is full of beautifully clear charts showing this disruption as it happens.

    .. figure:: Screen-Shot-2016-03-28-at-12.28.22-PM-617x620.png
-      :width: 500px
+      :width: 100%

       Source: `Aysmco: The Next 40 <http://www.asymco.com/2016/03/28/the-next-40/#identifier_0_7568>`__, 2016-03-28

 Even as the market delivered this vision with new laptops only a third of the weight and yet still more than twice the battery life,
-I was already off on a new assignment: evaluating when, where, and how smartphones would threaten PCs.
+I was already embarked on a new assignment: evaluating when, where, and how smartphones would threaten PCs.
 Starting alone, creating a new lab out of a basement storeroom, we built a team that will soon include a dozen people directly measuring all sorts of phone and tablet devices, working with dozens of partners across the country to generate some of the most reactive reports to be presented to the executive team.
-The conclusions were controversial but having done the work to make the measurements both robust and representative, when the shouting started instead of shooting the messenger our messages were used to drive change across many organizations.
+Our conclusions were controversial but having done the work to make the measurements both robust and representative, when the shouting started instead of the usual shoot-the-messenger response our messages were used to drive change across the company.

-The point was that very few customers ever care about technology for technology's sake.
+A common theme was that very few customers ever care about technology for technology's sake.
 The vast majority of the marketplace just wants solutions that provide the desired experience with a minimum of cost and hassle.